ttntm/ttntm/src/pages/uses.md

 In addition to that, Firefox uses a minimal 1-line config that I'm often tinkering with.
 A somewhat stable version of it can be found over at GitHub: {% ext "ttntm/minimal-one-line-firefox" "https://github.com/ttntm/minimal-one-line-firefox" %}

-Other than that, Notion is what I use for notes and personal task management. {% ext "Omnivore" "https://omnivore.app" %} is my read-it-later solution and all the information I need/want to keep ends up in my {% ext "personal wiki" "https://kb.ttntm.me" %} eventually.
-Proton Mail takes care of my emails.
-When I need to edit pixels, I'm using GIMP or Photopea and when I have to work with vectors, I'm using Figma or Inkscape.
+Notion is what I currently use for notes and personal task management, Proton takes care of my calendar and emails.
+When I need to edit pixels, I'm using GIMP or Photopea and when I have to work with vectors, I'm using Figma or Inkscape. {% ext "Omnivore" "https://omnivore.app" %} is my read-it-later solution and I [publish the most recent items](/blog/creating-a-reading-list-with-eleventy-and-omnivore/) added to my reading list [on this website](/reading).

 Finally, there's a bunch of smaller yet extremely convenient tools that I use almost every day: Proton Pass for password management, {% ext "aitrack.work", "https://aitrack.work" %} for time tracking, Proton VPN when I need a VPN and {% ext "Omatsuri", "https://omatsuri.app" %} for many other things I need to get done.